ARPA-SIMC/CRITERIA1D/README.md

 # CRITERIA-1D/GEO
-CRITERIA-1D is a one-dimensional model simulating the soil water balance and the crop development (console application).
+CRITERIA-1D (console application) is a one-dimensional model simulating the soil water balance and the crop development.

 CRITERIA-GEO is a GIS interface for managing CRITERIA-1D geographical input/output: crop map, soil map, meteorological grid and simulation units.

-CROP_EDITOR and SOIL_EDITOR are tools to manage crop and soil parameters of the model.
+CROP_EDITOR and SOIL_EDITOR are tools to manage the model crop parameters and soil properties.

 ## How to compile CRITERIA-1D
 Dependencies: